-15.1.
-Subject to 15.4, up to 100% of the value of the Scheme Property of a Sub-fund may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property of a Sub-fund is invested in Second Schemes within 15.1.1(b) - 15.1.1 (e) below.
+- 15.1 Subject to 15.4, up to 100% of the value of the Scheme Property of a Sub-fund may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property of a Sub-fund is invested in Second Schemes within 15.1.1(b)-15.1.1(e) below. - 15.1.1 The Second Scheme must: - (a) be a UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be recognised under the provisions of s.272 of the Financial Services and Markets Act 2000 (individually recognised overseas schemes) that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.2.13AR are met); or - (c) be authorised as a non-UCITS retail scheme (provided the requirements of COLL 5.2.13AR(1), (3) and (4) are met); - (d) be authorised in an EEA State provided the requirements of Article 50(1)(e) of the UCITS Directive are met; or

-15.1.1.
-The Second Scheme must:
+- (e) be authorised by the competent authority of an OECD member country (other than another EEA State) which has: - (i) signed the IOSCO Multilateral Memorandum of Understanding; and - (ii) approved the Second Scheme's management company, rules and depositary/custody arrangements;

-- (a) satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (b) be recognised under the provisions of s.272 of the Financial Services and Markets Act 2000(individually recognised overseas schemes) that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of article 50(1)(e) of the UCITS Directive are met); or - (c) be authorised as a non-UCITS retail scheme (provided the requirements of Article 50(1)(e) of the UCITS Directive are met); - (d) be authorised in another EEA State provided the requirements of Article 50(1)(e) of the UCITS Directive are met; or - (e) be authorised by the competent authority of an OECD member country (other than another EEA State) which has: - (i) signed the IOSCO Multilateral Memorandum of Understanding; and - (ii) approved the Second Scheme's management company, rules and depositary/custody arrangements; - (provided the requirements of article 50(1)(e) of the UCITS Directive are met). - 15.1.2.
-The Second Scheme has terms which prohibit it from having more than 10% in value of the scheme property consisting of units in collective investment schemes.
-Where the Second Scheme is an umbrella, the provisions in this paragraph 15.1.2, paragraph 15.1.3 and paragraph 12 (Spread: General) apply to each sub fund as if it were a separate scheme. - 15.1.3.
-Investment may only be made in other collective investment schemes managed by the ACD or an Associate of the ACD if the Sub-fund's Prospectus clearly states that it may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with.
+(provided the requirements of COLL 5.2.13AR are met).

-- 15.2.
-The Sub-funds may, subject to the limit set out in 15.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD of the Sub-funds or one of its Associates. - 15.3.
-If a substantial proportion of a Sub-funds assets are invested in other collective investment schemes, the maximum level of management fees which may be charged by an investee collective investment scheme to the Sub-fund will be 6%. - 15.4.
-VT SORBUS VECTOR Fund 1 may not invest more than 10% of its value in other collective investment schemes. - 15.5.
-Other than SORBUS VECTOR Fund 1, sub-funds in the Company are permitted to invest in other Sub-funds of the Company, provided that the limits set out in 15.1 to 15.3 above are complied with.
+- 15.1.2 The Second Scheme has terms which prohibit it from having more than 10% in value of the scheme property consisting of units in collective investment schemes.
+Where the Second Scheme is an umbrella, the provisions in this paragraph 15.1.2, paragraph 15.1.3 and paragraph 12 (Spread: General) apply to each sub fund as if it were a separate scheme. - 15.1.3 Investment may only be made in other collective investment schemes managed by the ACD or an Associate of the ACD if the Sub-fund's Prospectus clearly states that it may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with. - 15.2 The Sub-funds may, subject to the limit set out in 15.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD of the Sub-funds or one of its Associates. - 15.3 If a substantial proportion of a Sub-funds assets are invested in other collective investment schemes, the maximum level of management fees which may be charged by an investee collective investment scheme to the Sub-fund will be 6%. - 15.4 VT SORBUS VECTOR Fund I may not invest more than 10% of its value in other collective investment schemes. - 15.5 Other than SORBUS VECTOR Fund I, sub-funds in the Company are permitted to invest in other Sub-funds of the Company, provided that the limits set out in 15.1 to 15.3 above are complied with.